bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/d/DurationDisposalLevel_16JK8wyPLDO8Mk8M9dZ9GE/Documentation.md

-Elapsed time for asset disposal
+Duration interval at which disposal is performed